Mailing Address and Physical Address:422 Barton Avenue Luling, LA 70070

 Bible Center is a fellowship of believers who have joined together to worship and serve the Lord in St. Charles Parish, Louisiana.
 We seek to reach people with the Gospel, teach them the Bible so that they can serve the Lord Jesus Christ.

 We are a Bible church.
 This means that our emphasis is on teaching the Bible in a way that is clear and relevant to daily living.
 On Sunday morning one of our pastors leads the church in worship through studying a passage or topic.
 During the week our youth and adults study that topic and are then prepared to discuss it in our groups.
 This pursuit of God's truth allows each person to go deep into God's message and how it relates to living right.

 We are a family-oriented church.
 Our ministry seeks to strengthen marriages and the spiritual development of children and youth.
 We offer Sunday school, Awana, and training to prepare children, youth, and adults to know the Lord and to serve Him faithfully.

 We are a missionary church.
-Our goal and practice is to start churches locally and internationally through our missions outreach.
+Our goal and practice is to start churches locally, such as in Laplace, and internationally through our missions outreach in other countries.

 We believe the Holy Scriptures of the Old and New Testaments to be the verbally inspired Word of God, the final authority for faith and life, inerrant in the original writings, infallible and God-breathed.
 (2 Tim.
 3:16-17; 2 Peter 1:20-21; John 16:12-13).